 Osborne and Hutchinson devote a significant amount of space in their book to finding the right "Price of Government".
-As previously described, the right "price" is essential to maintaining support for the level of services provided to the community.
-To arrive at a "price of government" they divide all the governments' revenues by "community income" (per-capita income times the population).
+As previously described, the right "price" is essential to maintaining support for the level of services provided to the community. -To arrive at a "price of government" they divide all the governments' revenues by "community income" (per-capita income times the population).
 The resulting ratio reflects how much of the community income is invested by that community in city services.

 In Redmond, we have analyzed the "price" going back to 1997.
 The chart depicts that ratio over time broken into three different types of city revenues.
-Each layer is additive such that the total "price" is typically between 5% and 6% of community income.
-A few exceptions occur in the form of large one-time contributions or spikes in the economy as described in the chart.
+Each layer is additive such that the total "price" is typically between 5% and 6% of community income. -A few exceptions occur in the form of large one-time contributions or spikes in the economy as described in the chart.

-The analysis of the "price" looks primarily at the City's own history rather than at comparisons or external benchmarks.
-Each city is unique and attempts to compare among cities are frustrated by these unique characteristics.
+The analysis of the "price" looks primarily at the City's own history rather than at comparisons or external benchmarks. -Each city is unique and attempts to compare among cities are frustrated by these unique characteristics.

 A sense of the total burden of City revenue on the Redmond community helps the "how much revenue is enough" policy discussion that every city council should have.
 In Redmond, the City Council has evaluated this data and determined that the "right price of Redmond City government is between 5% and 5.5% of community income.
-This number can vary depending up on the economic conditions the City may find itself in, keeping in mind the economic recovery efforts currently being discussed.
+This number percentage can vary significantly depending up on the economic conditions (e.g., high level of development activity or disruption caused by a pandemic) the City, may find itself in, keeping in mind the economic recovery efforts currently being discussed.